The Reality of American Violence

 Guns don’t explain the demographic disparity — so what does?
 Well, the socioeconomic conditions fostered by centuries of slavery, legal inequality, and ongoing institutional discrimination would probably be a good place to start looking for an answer.
 (It’s worth noting that gun control has, historically, been one instrument of those very forms of oppression.)

-Better policy decisions might emerge from a more realistic understanding of what violence in America actually looks like, but that understanding will only come with the acknowledgement that guns are not the fundamental driver of American violence.
+Better policy decisions might emerge from a more realistic understanding of what violence in America actually looks like, but that understanding will only come with the acknowledgement that guns are not at the root of the problem.

 At first glance, a comparison of American violence and European violence is a prima facie case for stringent gun control.
 However, a closer examination of American violence reveals that it far less relationship to guns or gun policy than is commonly assumed.
 The underlying sociological characteristics that actually make America more violent than Europe are very poorly understood and warrant further study.